Operator Retraining Program

 National Traffic Safety Institute

-- If completion of the class was prior to the due date, the removal of the pending suspension will only occur after the DMV receives electronic confirmation from the vendor that you have completed this class.
+- If the class is completed prior to the effective date of suspension, the suspension will be removed only after the DMV receives confirmation of the class completion from the vendor.

-- Completion of the class on or after the effective date of suspension will require payment of the restoration fee in the amount of $175 by check or money order made payable to "DMV" through the mail to the following address:
+- Alternately, you may pay the $175.00 by check or money order made payable to "DMV" by mail to the following address:

 State of Connecticut